ConverterHQ

 IMAGE

-Convert XCF files to FITS online with no signup required.
+Convert XCF to FITS

 Reverse conversion